facebook/docusaurus/docs/guides-translation.md

 ## Versioned Translations

-TODO - This section needs to be fleshed out.

-OLD -

 If you wish to have translation and versioning for your documentation, add the following section to the end of your `crowdin.yaml` file:

 ```yaml